 Leasing helps to conserve capital in three ways.
 First, moving into a leased property usually requires a lower initial investment than purchasing a building, simply because rent and security deposits are usually less than loan costs and down payments.
 Second, lease payments may be cheaper than mortgage payments.
 Third, while the accounting of leases is shifting, leases are still treated differently than building purchases when it comes to principles of building your business’s balance sheet.

 Looking to invest in Arizona Commercial Real Estate?
-At ICRE Investment Group, we work with commercial investors, property owners, companies, banks, and commercial loan servicers seeking the highest quality of services in the greater Phoenix, Scottsdale, Mesa and Tempe Arizona regions.
+At ICRE Investment Team, we work with commercial investors, property owners, companies, banks, and commercial loan servicers seeking the highest quality of services in the greater Phoenix, Scottsdale, Mesa and Tempe Arizona regions.